To keep DiamondLobby free to read, this post may contain affiliate links. Learn more

 |Vehicle Camera Recenter||Not known|

-The first and most obvious thing we see in Scump’s Warzone settings is that his BR Button Layout is set to Default Flipped.
+The first and most obvious thing we see in Scump’s Warzone controller settings list is that his BR Button Layout is set to Default Flipped.
 This comes as quite a big surprise, especially because most pro players in the likes of Aydan and Crowder use “Tactical Flipped.”
+This is because Scump plays with a claw grip.

 Currently, Scump’s sensitivity is 6 for both his horizontal and vertical aim, which is considered quite low, especially since most players have their sensitivity on 7 or even 8.
 It goes without saying that Scump’s sens has definitely benefited him towards achieving such an accurate aim.

-Now that you know what Scump’s controller settings are, another very important aspect of any pro player’s success is their gaming gear.
+Now that you know all the Scump settings, another very important aspect of any pro player’s success is their gaming gear.
 As a Warzone player, there are a few core pieces of equipment that you need to pay the most attention to.

 They include your controller (or mouse and keyboard), gaming monitor, gaming headset, and microphone.
 Other peripherals which can also have an impact on your in-game performance include your gaming chair, desk, and gaming system.